Stoves for wood (DE-UZ 212)

 - Automatic air regulation that largely avoids any user influence and incorrect use

 To be certified with the Blue Angel, the stoves are subjected to an expanded test process that better reflects the real emissions from burning wood in the stove than is the case in the current type testing process.
 On this basis, stricter limits for pollutant emissions including the mass of the particulate matter have been defined.
-Heating appliances holding the Blue Angel must comply with a particle mass concentration limit of 15 mg/m3.
+Heating appliances holding the Blue Angel must comply with a particle mass concentration limit of 15 mg/m³.
 The statutory limit according to the 1st BImSchV is 40 mg/m3.
-This reduction will be achieved above all through the use of a particle separator.
+This reduction will be achieved above all through the use of innovative technologies such as particle separators.

 DROOFF APRICA 2 (TREND / Plus) with catalyst, automatic air regulation fire+ and..DROOFF Kaminöfen GmbH & Co.
 KG